Hardvan/NPTEL-Data-Science-for-Engineers/8_Week/1_intro.md

 1. Compute the distance metric between the test data point and all the labeled data points
 2. Order the labeled data points in increasing order of this distance metric
 3. Select the top k labeled data points and look at their class labels
-4. Find the class label tha the majority of these k labeled data points have and assign it to the test data point
+4. Find the class label that the majority of these k labeled data points have and assign it to the test data point

 ### Things to consider